The Top 5 Best Hamstring Exercises

 Anatomy of the Hamstring

 Hamstrings sit on the back of the leg and run from the back of the knee up to the butt.
-They often work in conjunction with the glutes and lower back muscle for picking things up, and for core stability.
+They often work in conjunction with the glutes and lower back muscles for picking things up and for core stability.

 These muscles are not that easy to flex or to show, and because they are virtually hidden from view, novice trainers don’t put much emphasis on building the size or strength of their hammies.
 This is a grave mistake since strong hamstrings, glutes, and lower back are responsible basically for the health and stability of your entire body.